 Securing a New Interest Rate with Student Loan Refinancing

-Whether you originally borrowed a fixed or variable student loan, the main thing to remember is that the rate assigned when the loan was initially borrowed doesn’t have to be the rate for the entire life of the loan.
-Knowing your refinancing options can help put your mind at ease.
+Whether you originally borrowed a fixed or variable student loan, one thing to remember is that the rate assigned when the loan was initially borrowed doesn’t have to be the rate for the entire life of the loan.
+Some borrowers might consider refinancing to change their rate.

 Depending on student loan refinancing rates and your financial profile, refinancing might help you spend less in interest over the life of the loan.